IESE Insight

 The old trade-off between scale and personalization is vanishing as AI allows companies to generate high-quality, customized content at unprecedented speeds.
 But this transformation doesn’t happen automatically — it requires managers who understand AI’s potential and can devise strategies to harness it effectively.
 Rather than replacing managers, AI calls for a new kind of leadership, where human judgment and strategic vision are crucial to success.

-That’s at the heart of research by IESE’s Mireia Giné, Sampsa Samila and José Azar, with Liudmila Alekseeva from KU Leuven, which suggests that AI is prompting firms to hire more managers.
-After analyzing 375 million U.S. job postings between 2010 and 2022, the authors found an increase in demand for managerial roles among companies that had adopted AI systems.
+That’s at the heart of my joint research with Liudmila Alekseeva from KU Leuven, together with IESE colleagues José Azar and Sampsa Samila, which suggests that AI is prompting firms to hire more managers.
+After analyzing 375 million U.S. job postings between 2010 and 2022, we found an increase in demand for managerial roles among companies that had adopted AI systems.
 Managers, it seems, play a crucial role in guiding AI’s integration into workflows and crafting strategies that leverage AI’s potential while safeguarding against its limitations.

 Greater demand for managers